naszilla/tabzilla/README.md

 ## `TabSurvey/tabzilla_experiment.py`

 Each call to `tabzilla_experiment.py` runs a hyperparameter search for a single algorithm on a single dataset.
-There are three inputs to this script: the dataset and general parameters (including hyperparameter search params) are passed using their own yml config files; the algorihtm name is passed as a string.
+There are three inputs to this script: the dataset and general parameters (including hyperparameter search params) are passed using their own yml config files; the algorithm name is passed as a string.

 The three inputs are:
 - `--experiment_config`: a yml config file specifying general parameters of the experiment.
 Our default config file is here: [`TabSurvey/tabzilla_experiment_config.yml`](TabSurvey/tabzilla_experiment_config.yml)